tiprankstipranks

 Debt & Financing - Risk 2

 We have a significant amount of indebtedness.
-As of December 31, 2023, we had total indebtedness of $2.39 billion, including $2.34 billion in aggregate principal and interest due under our convertible senior notes and $50.0 million in borrowings under our Securitization Facility.
-We also had $4.4 million of letters of credit issued under our Revolver.
+As of December 31, 2024, we had total indebtedness of $2.60 billion consisting of aggregate principal and interest due under our convertible senior notes.
+We also had $4.4 million of letters of credit issued.
 This level of debt could have significant consequences on our future operations, including: - increasing our vulnerability to adverse economic and industry conditions;- making it more difficult for us to meet our payment and other obligations;- making it more difficult to obtain any necessary future financing for working capital, capital expenditures, debt service requirements, or other purposes;- requiring the dedication of a substantial portion of any cash flow from operations to service our indebtedness, thereby reducing the amount of cash flow available for other purposes, including capital expenditures;- placing us at a possible competitive disadvantage with competitors that are less leveraged than us or have better access to capital than we have; and - limiting our flexibility in planning for, or reacting to, changes in our business and the markets in which we compete.
 Any of the above-listed factors could have an adverse effect on our business, financial condition, and results of operations and our ability to meet our payment obligations under our indebtedness.
 Our ability to meet our payment and other obligations under our indebtedness depends on our ability to generate significant cash flow in the future.
 This, to some extent, is subject to general economic, financial, competitive, legislative, and regulatory factors as well as other factors that are beyond our control.
 We cannot assure you that our business will generate cash flow from operations, or that future borrowings will be available to us, in an amount sufficient to enable us to meet our payment obligations under our indebtedness and to fund other liquidity needs.
 If we are not able to generate sufficient cash flow to service our debt obligations, we may need to refinance or restructure our debt, sell assets, reduce or delay capital investments, share-settling the convertible notes or seek to raise additional capital, any of which events could have an adverse effect on our business, financial condition, and results of operations or be highly dilutive to our shareholders.
-Our credit facilities contain certain customary representations, warranties, affirmative covenants and negative covenants, events of default as well as termination events which would permit the lenders to terminate upon the occurrence of certain specified events, including, among others, failure to pay amounts when due, certain defaults on other material indebtedness, certain judgments, a change of control and bankruptcy and insolvency events.
+Our credit facilities contain certain customary representations, and warranties, affirmative covenants and negative covenants for credit facilities of this nature, including covenants that require delivery of financial statements and notices of events of default and restrictions on the incurrence of debt or guarantees, the creation of liens, the making of certain investments, loans and acquisitions, mergers and dissolutions, the sale of assets, the payment of dividends, and the repayment of certain junior debt, among others.
+Our obligations under our revolving credit facility are secured, pursuant to a guarantee and collateral agreement pursuant to which we granted to the lenders liens on substantially all of our assets, subject to certain exceptions and exclusions.
 A breach of any covenant in our credit facilities or the agreements and indentures governing any other indebtedness that we may have outstanding from time to time would result in a default under that agreement or indenture after any applicable grace periods.
-A default, if not waived, could result in (i) acceleration of the debt outstanding under the agreement and (ii) a default with respect to, and an acceleration of the debt outstanding under, other debt agreements.
+A default, if not waived, could result in, among other things, (i) acceleration of the debt outstanding under the agreement and the lenders exercising remedies, including with respect to the collateral we granted to them, which includes substantially all of our assets, and (ii) a default with respect to, and an acceleration of the debt outstanding under, other debt agreements.
 If that occurs, we may not be able to make all of the required payments or borrow sufficient funds to refinance such debt.
 Even if new financing were available at that time, it may not be on terms that are acceptable to us or terms as favorable as our current agreements.
 If our debt is in default for any reason, our business, results of operations and financial condition could be materially and adversely affected.

 Corporate Activity and Growth - Risk 1